DataScribe-Cloud/datascribe_api/src/datascribe_cli/README_CLI.md

 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
-* `--help`: Show this message and exit.

 **Commands**:

-* `data-tables`: This command retrieves and displays all...
+* `data-tables`: This command retrieves and displays all data tables available in the DataScribe API.
-* `data-table`: This command retrieves and displays a...
+* `data-table`: This command retrieves and displays a specific data table from the DataScribe API.
-* `data-tables-for-user`: This command retrieves and displays all...
+* `data-tables-for-user`: This command retrieves and displays all data tables that the authenticated user has access to in the DataScribe API.
-* `data-table-rows`: This command retrieves and displays rows...
+* `data-table-rows`: This command retrieves and displays rows from a specified data table, allowing you to specify which columns to include.
-* `data-table-columns`: This command retrieves and displays the...
+* `data-table-columns`: This command retrieves and displays the columns of a specified data table in the DataScribe API.
-* `data-table-metadata`: This command retrieves and displays...
+* `data-table-metadata`: This command retrieves and displays metadata for a specified data table in the DataScribe API.
-* `data-table-rows-count`: This command retrieves and displays the...
+* `data-table-rows-count`: This command retrieves and displays the number of rows in a specified data table in the DataScribe API.

 ---